-

 - Has been observed practicing pair spawning, particularly at the outermost area of a foraging group.

-- In some areas, it has been observed migrating in schools around the outer reef edges and spawning during both the full and new moons.
+- In some areas, they have been observed migrating in schools around the outer reef edges and spawning during both the full and new moons.

 Conservation Status